toshiyan/CmbRecTool/README.md

 # CmbRecTool

 This Library contains Fortran90 subroutines to reconstruct lensing potential, cosmic birefrimgence, and patchy reionization from cosmic microwave background anisotropies (CMB).
 The Library also includes subrotuines for delensing, bi-spectrum calculation, and so on.
+Installing this library at NERSC is straightforward, but the library also works at other environment.

 # Install